 MonkeyLearn is a SaaS platform with powerful text analysis tools to break down your customer service feedback – from surveys, social media posts, customer support tickets, etc., and automatically analyze your data in real time.

-Machine learning text analysis can understand text much as a human would, but faster and more consistently, to solve analytical problems and provide actionable insights.
+Text analysis can understand text much as a human would, but faster and more consistently, to solve analytical problems and provide actionable insights.
 A few examples from MonkeyLearn’s line-up of tools for automated survey data analysis:

 These powerful tools can be combined in a single interface with MonkeyLearn Studio.
 Perform multiple analyses, simultaneously, and bring all of your data together in a striking dashboard.